Operation Bernhard: Aftermath and legacy

 On seeing the quality of the notes, one bank official described them as "the most dangerous ever seen"; the watermark was the most reliable source for detecting the forgeries.
 Counterfeit notes worth £15–20 million were in general circulation at the end of the war.
 With such a volume in general circulation, in April 1943 the Bank of England stopped releasing all notes of £10 and above.
 In February 1957 a new £5 banknote was issued; the blue note was printed on both sides and "relied on subtle colour changes and detailed machine engraving" for security.
 Other denominations were also reintroduced: the £10 in February 1964, the £20 in July 1970 and the £50 note in March 1981.

 The Tilhas Tizig Gesheften, a small group formed from the British Army's Jewish Brigade, obtained a supply of counterfeit pounds from Jaacov Levy, one of Schwend's money-laundering agents.
-The forged notes were used to buy equipment and to bring displaced persons to Palestine, in defiance of the British blockade of the territory.
+The forged notes were used to buy equipment and to bring displaced persons to Mandatory Palestine, in defiance of the British blockade of the territory.

 Several memoirs have been published by former prisoners, which include the 1949 Norwegian account Falskmynter i blokk 19 by Moritz Nachtstern, and Des Teufels Werkstatt, the 1983 German-language account by Adolf Burger.
 Both works have been translated into English; several histories about the operation have also been published.

 In 1981 Private Schulz, a fictional version of Operation Bernhard, was broadcast on the BBC as a comedy-drama.
 The television serial starred Michael Elphick and Ian Richardson.
 In 2007 Burger's memoirs were used as the basis for a film adaption, The Counterfeiters (Die Fälscher), which tells the story of Salomon Sorowitsch, a character loosely based on the lives of Smolianoff and Burger.
 The film won the Academy Award for Best Foreign Language Film at the 80th Academy Awards.

 It is the policy of the Bank of England to redeem all withdrawn notes for current currency at the face value shown on the note, except for counterfeit currency.
 Examples of counterfeits from Operation Bernhard have appeared at auction and been sold through dealers for a higher face value than the original £5.
 There are also examples of the notes in the museum of the National Bank of Belgium and the Bank of England Museum.
 The International Spy Museum holds an example of an Operation Bernhard printing plate.